YOGA

 Yoga

-You can book one-on-one yoga with Gillian and small group sessions (pending availability).
+You can book one-on-one yoga with Gillian to develop a home practice tailored for you and your body.

 The physical (asana) aspect of yoga is the most familiar in the 'western' culture, though it is only a small piece of the traditional practice and philosophy.

 The physical postures can be effective in healing from injury or pain when combined with attention and breath practices.
 Modern lifestyle has led to some unhealthy movement patterns such as the use of chairs, toilets and computers.
-Sustained and repetitive movements can add strain to the body.
-Getting down on the mat to wiggle and move helps reclaim vital movement patterns and boost our healing process.
+Getting onto the floor to wiggle, move and meet our edges of stiffness and pain can support our well-being on many levels.

 Research